cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 External sharing SHALL be restricted to approved external domains and/or users in approved security groups per interagency collaboration needs.

 <!--Policy: MS.SHAREPOINT.1.3v1; Criticality: SHALL -->
-- _Rationale:_ By limiting sharing to domains or approved security groups used for interagency collaboration purposes, administrators help prevent sharing with unknown organizations and individuals.
+- _Rationale:_ By limiting sharing to domains or approved security groups used for interagency collaboration purposes, administrators can help prevent sharing with unknown organizations and individuals.
 - _Last modified:_ March 2025
 - _Note:_ This policy is only applicable if the external sharing slider in the SharePoint admin center is not set to **Only people in your organization**.
 - _MITRE ATT&CK TTP Mapping:_